 - Milk thistle has solitary flower heads with stiff, spiny bracts that often curve downward.
 Flowers are purple, and the stems are hairless and not winged.

-Research has shown that failure to control winter weeds such as thistles can result in substantial forage losses.
-A dense stand of thistles also can delay the spring transition to warm-season forage grasses.
+Failure to control winter weeds such as thistles can result in substantial forage losses.
+A dense stand of thistles can also delay the spring transition to warm- season forage grasses.

 Q: Can I control thistles with mowing?

 Limited control can be achieved with mowing.
 The optimal time for mowing is when thistles reach the late bolting stage when flower buds begin to emerge.
 However, new shoots will emerge from buds in the leaf axils below the mowing heights and will flower and produce seed.
-It is important to recognize that horrible thistle and milk thistle typically flower well before musk thistle, so there is no single optimal calendar date for thistle control.
+Horrible thistle and milk thistle typically flower well before musk thistle, so there is no single optimal calendar date for thistle control.